History of São Paulo: City occupation

 Besides these, there were several more distant villages.
 Among them, only two prospered: Pinheiros and São Miguel, both founded by José de Anchieta in 1560.
 Inaugurated in 1580 and later rebuilt in 1622, the chapel erected by the Jesuits in the current neighborhood of São Miguel Paulista is considered the oldest in the municipality of São Paulo.
-Several villages were decimated by smallpox, among which can me entioned: Itaquaquecetuba, Mboy, Itapecerica, Barueri, Guarapiranga, Carapicuíba, Ibirapuera and Guarulhos.
+Several villages were decimated by smallpox, among which can be mentioned: Itaquaquecetuba, Mboy, Itapecerica, Barueri, Guarapiranga, Carapicuíba, Ibirapuera and Guarulhos.

-Also in the 16th century, new churches were founded: the Mother Church, in 1588 (the prototype of the São Paulo cathedral), Nossa Senhora do Carmo Church, in 1592 (demolished in 1928), Santo Antônio Church (currently in Praça do Patriarca), and Nossa Senhora da Assunção Chapel, around 1600 (which would give rise to the current São Bento Monastery).
+Also in the 16th century, new churches were founded: the Mother Church, in 1588 (the prototype of the São Paulo cathedral), Nossa Senhora do Carmo Church, in 1592 (demolished in 1928), Santo Antônio Church (currently in Patriarca Square), and Nossa Senhora da Assunção Chapel, around 1600 (which would give rise to the current São Bento Monastery).
 A traveler arriving in the city in the first decades of the 19th century would encounter the following:

 The basis of food in the early days was formed by canjica, one of the main indigenous influences in colonial cuisine, the angu (a type of porridge made with cornmeal, maize, or cassava flour).
 Cassava, which was the main food at the beginning of the village, was slowly being supplanted by corn.
 Wheat, although growing in the region, was not very used in the beginning - only for sacramental bread and cookies - due to the ease of obtaining cassava and corn.
 It was only in the early years of the 17th century that greater wheat production began, with at least fifty wheat planters on the plateau and several licenses from the Chamber for residents to build their mills.

 Besides these staple foods, wild fruits, palm hearts and other foods found on Amerindian plantations were part of the diet, as well as many European fruits such as apples, peaches, blackberries, melons, and watermelons.
 The culture of grape also developed in the early years.
 Wine was plentiful and often used as medicine, serving as vehicles for medicinal plants.
 The same was true for the cachaça produced in the region.